itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 }
 ```

-### Making Request Using Developer Console
+### Making Requests Using Developer Console

-- You can run the above code in developer console.
-Go to developer console, and from there, click on `Debug` -> `Open Execute Anonymous Window`
+- You can run the above code in the developer console.
+Go to the developer console, and from there, click on `Debug` -> `Open Execute Anonymous Window`.

 <img width="306" alt="developer-console" src="https://user-images.githubusercontent.com/204423/160990237-294dc233-f336-4bcd-9277-5a75b0c44f80.png">